Crossing matrix and a polynomial invariant of braid systems up to Hurwitz equivalence: Hurwitz invariants of braid systems

 \begin{corollary} Let $\vec{b}=(b_1, b_2, \dots , b_n)\in {(B_m)^n}$.
 The multiset of the components of $S^R(b_1), S^R(b_2), \dots , S^R(b_n)$ or $S^C(b_1), S^C(b_2), \dots , S^C(b_n)$ is invariant under the Hurwitz action.
 The multiset of the components of $S(b_1), S(b_2), \dots , S(b_n)$ is also invariant under the Hurwitz action. \end{corollary}

-As we will see in the next section, these Hurwitz invariants not only distinguish non–Hurwitz equivalent braid systems, but also provide an invariant regarding the necessity of ``Euler fusion or fission'' between the braid systems representing surface braids and surface links.
-To describe Markov’s theorem in dimension four in the next section, we prepare the following definitions and lemmas.
+As we will see in section \ref{section-surface-link}, these Hurwitz invariants not only distinguish non–Hurwitz equivalent braid systems, but also provide an invariant regarding the necessity of ``Euler fusion or fission'' between the braid systems representing surface braids and surface links.
+To describe Markov’s theorem in dimension four in Section \ref{section-surface-link}, we prepare the following definitions and a lemma.

 \begin{definition} The {\it global conjugation of} $\vec{b}=(b_1, b_2, \dots ,b_n)\in {(B_m)}^n$ {\it by} $a\in B_m$ is defined by $\vec{b} * a:=(b_1 * a, \ b_2 * a, \dots ,b_n * a)\in {(B_m)}^n$.
 Two braid systems $\vec{b}$ and $\vec{b'}$ are {\it global conjugate} if there exists a braid $a\in B_m$ such that $\vec{b'}=\vec{b} * a$. \end{definition}